Policy on Conduct and Discipline

 Personal Responsibility, Finding Support, and More Information

-Academic dishonesty includes, but is not limited to, intentional or unintentional dishonesty in academic assignments or in dealing with University officials, including faculty and staff members.
+Violations of policy may be intentional or unintentional and may include dishonesty in academic assignments or in dealing with University officials, including faculty and staff members.
+Moreover, dishonesty during the Dean’s Discipline hearing process may result in more serious consequences.

 - Plagiarism: the use of words, phrases, or ideas belonging to another, without properly citing or acknowledging the source